index - sex problems -

 from looking at their partner, thinking

-about what is going to happen, and
+about what is going to happen, and mental

-fantasizing about sex, than the actual physical
+imagery about sex than the actual physical

 presence or touch of their partner.